bencardoen/SubPrecisionContactDetection.jl/README.md

 * --beta : max false negative rate (stat. power)
 * -c 1: postprocess channel 1
 * -v 2000: drop all contacts touching objects in channel 1 with volume < 2000
-* --mode=non-decon : input are non deconvolved tiff files
+* --mode=decon : input are non deconvolved tiff files
 * 2>&1 | tee -a log_test.txt : save any output to log.txt (in addition to showing it in stdout)

-Input is expected to be 2x 3D volumes (in tif format), of equal dimensions.

-!Do not use deconvolved images unless you really know what you're doing.!

 #### Output
 - skeleton_contacts.tif